matrix-org/matrix.org/content/docs/communities/administration/_index.md

 #### Prerequisites

 When you upgrade a room, the user performing the upgrade needs the permission ("[power level](@/docs/communities/moderation/_index.md#power-levels)") to send a [`m.room.tombstone`](https://spec.matrix.org/latest/client-server-api/#server-behaviour-19) event.
+This might be named differently in client UI, e.g. "Upgrade the room" in Element Web.

 #### Upgrading